College of Education2021-2022

 With further education, one of these paths is possible:

-- Masters and doctoral-level students and clinical practitioners can enhance professional development in the area of addictions research with diverse populations.
+- Doctoral-level students and clinical practitioners can enhance professional development in the area of addictions research with diverse populations.

 Graduate certificate programs require a minimum of 12 credit hours.
 Many certificate programs require more than 12 credit hours.